neon-iot/communications/README.md

 ## What you will learn
 * Challenges of communication technologies for IoT challenges.
 * Main technologies and hardware options available today.
-* Main concepts and implmentation of a communication stack.
+* Main concepts and implementation of a communication stack.
 * LoRaWAN and NB-IoT details.

 ## What you will need: